zuozhenggh/learning-library/developer-library/weblogic-to-oci/intro-oci/intro-oci.md

 ### Objectives

-Perform the end-to-end migration of a local WebLogic domain to Oracle Cloud Infrastructure (OCI), provisioning WebLogic on OCI with the marketplace.
+Perform the end-to-end migration of a local WebLogic domain to Oracle Cloud Infrastructure (OCI), provisioning WebLogic on OCI with the Oracle Cloud Marketplace.

 In this lab, you will:
 - Provision a demo environment to use as the on-premises environment to be migrated.